MonitronicsSecurity/asaper-ruby/README.md

     text_color "hey there"

     confirmation do
-      message "Can you verify this as a false alarm?", ok_button_text "Verify",
+      message "Can you verify this as a false alarm?" ok_button_text "Verify"
-      cancel_button_text "Cancel",
+      cancel_button_text "Cancel"
       passwords "1234", "1235"
       password_label "System Code"